-K. M. Alexander is a Pacific Northwest native and novelist living and working in Seattle with his wife and two dogs.
-He is an avid hiker, cold-weather enthusiast, world traveler, wannabe cyclist, and a self-proclaimed beer snob.
-His work explores non-traditional settings within speculative fiction, bending and blending genres to create rich worlds and unique, approachable characters.
+K. M. Alexander is a Pacific Northwest native and novelist living and working in Seattle with his wife, two dogs, and two rabbits.
+His work explores nontraditional settings within speculative fiction, bending and blending genres to create rich worlds and unique approachable characters.

 His first novel The Stars Were Right—a Lovecraftian urban fantasy—arrived in late 2013.
-Since then he’s published two more books in his Bell Forging Cycle, the sequel Old Broken Road in 2014, and the third book Red Litten World which arrived everywhere on Tuesday, October 6th, 2015.
+Since then he’s published two more books in his Bell Forging Cycle, the sequel Old Broken Road in 2014, and the third book Red Litten World in 2015.

 K. M. is available for speaking engagements, interviews, and appearances.

 Selected Interviews & Articles:

 Fellow author Michael R. Baker interviewed me as part of SPFBO 4.
 We discuss my current projects, the advice I have for other writers, inspiration and a whole lot more.

 - 2018 – What if your book is the child of two genres?